Our Smoked Rack of Lamb has a Rosemary Garlic Rub that's smoked and then REVERSE SEARED to perfection.

-Like a prime rib or pork roast, a rack of lamb is a beautifully presented and mouth watering feast to prepare for a special occasion, or even just to cook for that special someone.
+Like a prime rib or pork roast, a smoked rack of lamb is a beautifully presented and mouth watering feast to prepare for a special occasion, or even just to cook for that special someone.

 Unlike our method for smoked lamb chops, the rack is smoked whole, with the bones frenched, and then carved after it is finished